 While renaming a function or its parameters, the documentation comments need to be updated accordingly.
-In case of Rename refactoring, AppCode updates documentation comments along with other references.
+In case of the Rename refactoring ⇧F6, AppCode updates documentation comments along with other references.